brgillis/Magnification_Public/docs/index.md

 Here are some of the naming conventions I use:

--C++ source files are all.cpp.
-Headers are either.h or.hpp..hpp headers are those which are self-contained - they include inlined definitions of all functions and methods defined within.
+- C++ source files are all.cpp.
+Headers are either.h or.hpp..hpp headers are those
+which are self-contained - they include inlined definitions of all functions and methods defined within.
--Private member variables are surrounded by underscores ("_x_"), and private methods are prepended with an underscore ("_f()").
+- Private member variables are surrounded by underscores ("_x_"), and private methods are prepended with an underscore ("_f()").
--Getter methods are in most cases simply the name of the variable.
+- Getter methods are in most cases simply the name of the variable.
 For instance, galaxy.z() would return the redshift of the galaxy.

 Variable typedefs are defined in "IceBRG_main/common.h" and "IceBRG_main/units/units.hpp".